SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [OpenSPG/KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
 It is used to build logical reasoning and factual Q&A solutions for professional domain knowledge base
 - [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [pex-tool/pex](https://github.com/pex-tool/pex) - A tool for generating .pex (Python EXecutable) files, lock files and venvs.
-- [Jacob-Zhou/simple-csc](https://github.com/Jacob-Zhou/simple-csc) - This repository provides an implementation of the paper "A Simple yet Effective Training-free Prompt-free Approach to Chinese Spelling Correction Based on Large Language Models".
+- [Jacob-Zhou/simple-csc](https://github.com/Jacob-Zhou/simple-csc) - This repository provides an implementation of "A Simple yet Effective Training-free Prompt-free Approach to Chinese Spelling Correction Based on Large Language Models" and "A Training-free LLM-based A
 - [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
 - [browser-use/browser-use](https://github.com/browser-use/browser-use) - 🌐 Make websites accessible for AI agents.
 Automate tasks online with ease.
 - [Zeyi-Lin/HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。